 We hope you’ll consider this exciting housing option!

-APPLY to live in the Food Exploration Community in Mercer Court
+APPLY to live in the Food Exploration Community in Lander Hall

-Apply to live in a new residential community for students interested in food studies located in the brand new LEED-certified Mercer Court Apartments residence hall.
-The Food Exploration Community brings students together to explore the connections between growing, eating and learning.
-From field to table to classroom, food intersects with farming, plant biology, culture, community, human health, restoration ecology, economics and politics.
 Activities and opportunities will draw on the rich food resources of the area including the robust Resident Dining Program offered by HFS, which features locally grown products, Fair Trade Certified coffee, creative culinary teams, and environmentally conscious food production and delivery.
 Students will also have opportunities to explore the UW Farm, local gardens, urban farming and the thriving Seattle food culture.
-The Food Exploration Community is offered in collaboration with the College of the Environment and the School of Public Health, which will help students explore academic pathways related to food including new UW minors in food studies and in nutritional sciences to be launched 2013–14.
-The community may be of special interest to students interested in environmental sciences, food production, food studies, health sciences, law, nutritional sciences, political science, public health and sociology.
+The Food Exploration Theme Community is offered in collaboration with the College of the Environment and the School of Public Health, which will help students explore academic pathways that can bridge a personal passion for food and a possible career trajectory.